-1 Educational assessment and program planning (IEP) for at least 2 children withMR 120 Hrs.
-2 a) 18 observations each for children in special schools & 18 observations forchildren in an inclusive set up b) Classroom teaching of children with mental retardation at various levels frompreprimary, primary, secondary, prevocational levels.
-A total of 30 lessons shouldbe taught including 12 curricular and 8 co-curricular lessons, using suitablemethods and materials.
-150 Hrs.
-3 Practical training in co-curricular activities (participatory learning) yoga, visualarts or performing arts (music, dance, drama), sports and games, art and craftrecreation and leisure activities.
-100 Hrs.
+1 5 0 II 2 a) 18 observations each for children in special schools & 18 observations 150 Hrs. for children in an inclusive set up b) Classroom teaching of children with mental retardation at various levels from preprimary, primary, secondary, prevocational levels.
+A total of 30 lessons should be taught including 12 curricular and 8 co-curricular lessons, using suitable methods and materials.
+3 Practical training in co-curricular activities (participatory learning) yoga, 100 Hrs. visual arts or performing arts (music, dance, drama), sports and games, art and craft recreation and leisure activities.
 4 Preparation of learning aids 40 Hrs.
-5 Skill training in Mental Retardation and additional disability areas such as Autism, Cerebral Palsy and sensory impairments (HI & VI).
-50 Hrs.
-6 (a) Organization of Resource room (b) Resource room teaching of children with learning problems in regular schools.
-A minimum of 30 lessons (10 Maths, 10 English, 10 Regional Language/Hindi)must be taught, following educational assessment and suitable programming -methods and materials.
-120 Hrs.
-7 a) Organization of Resource room b) Resource room teaching of children with learning problems in regular schoolsor inclusive schools.
-A minimum of 15 lessons must be taught, followingeducational assessment and suitable programming - methods and materials.
-100 Hrs.
-8 a) Observation in regular classrooms for language teaching b) Teaching language to regular primary classes (choice of language left to thestudents - English/Hindi/Telugu).
-A minimum of 10 lessons with suitable teachinglearning materials. c) Teaching of 10 subject classes opted at graduation level.
-100 Hrs.
+5 Skill training in Mental Retardation and additional disability areas such as 50 Hrs.
+Autism, Cerebral Palsy and sensory impairments (HI & VI).
+6 (a) Organization of Resource room 120 Hrs. (b) Resource room teaching of children with learning problems in regular schools.
+A minimum of 30 lessons (10 Maths, 10 English, 10 Regional Language/Hindi) must be taught, following educational assessment and suitable programming - methods and materials.
+7 a) Organization of Resource room 100 Hrs. b) Resource room teaching of children with learning problems in regular schools or inclusive schools.
+A minimum of 15 lessons must be taught, following educational assessment and suitable programming - methods and materials.
+8 a) Observation in regular classrooms for language teaching 100 Hrs. - b) Teaching language to regular primary classes (choice of language left to the students - English/Hindi/Telugu).
+A minimum of 10 lessons with suitable teaching learning materials. c) Teaching of 10 subject classes opted at graduation level. c) reaching of to subject classes opica at graduation level.